Bbouley/flask-by-example/2016-03-06-flask-by-example-part-8-integrating-d3-library.md

 Make sure to include this in the top of your html page with a *link* tag.

-Now test out the app and see
+Now test out the app and you can see the words being charted underneath our table.

 ## Conclusion and Next Steps